Chapter 10. Quotations

 verse or rhetorical devices.

-To reproduce your source accurately when you are quoting material (including titles in BIBL1.xml) that has added emphasis (whether it is italicized or boldfaced in the source).
+To reproduce your source accurately when you are quoting material (including titles in our shared

 In running text, where you want to add your own emphasis for rhetorical purposes.